777Rob/daohacks/client/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Welcome to the NFT Community Protocols!

+Our protocol is automatically generated and based on smart contracts and the Ethereum blockchain.
+This provides a secure and decentralized way to manage your NFTs.

+We offer a variety of features and tools to help you get the most out of your NFTs.
+Our protocol is constantly being updated with new features, so be sure to check back often!

+Thank you for being a part of our community.

+Welcome to the future of NFT communities!
+Our automatically generated communities provide even more utility for NFT token holders by build on smart contract.
+With our cutting-edge technology, you can easily create and manage your own community with ease.
+So what are you waiting for?
+Join us today and experience the power of the community!

+Welcome to the automatically generated NFT communities that provide even more utility for NFT token holders!
+By building on smart contracts, we are able to provide a more seamless experience for our users.
+As a result, people who own the most popular NFTs, like ERC721 and ERC1151, are automatically eligible to join the community of that token for free.
+This allows them to interact with other members, receive updates about the community, and participate in its governance.
+We hope that you take advantage of this platform and use it to grow your community and create value for all of its members.
+Thank you for being here!